 Three-hour tours leaving directly from Sayulita beach.
 We offer biologist led, three-hour whale watching tours, leaving directly from the beach in Sayulita in licensed whale watching boats.
 Spaces are limited with small groups of only 9 people max.
 The guides are experienced biologist guides engaged in whale research.
-Free photos are provided from each trip, and light snacks and water are included.
+Light snacks and water are included.
 A hydrophone, a special marine microphone, is also on board so you can listen to the whales too!
 We have lifejackets to fit all sizes, and there are shade and towels onboard.

 We will be whale watching in the area around Sayulita, San Pancho, Litibu and the Pacific side of Punta de Mita, avoiding the tourist crowds of the Bay of Banderas.
 We believe that the beauty of whale watching is to be respectful of the whales, to respect the whale watching regulations, and to be the only boat for miles!